Fostering at BHS

 Types of Fostering

 - Socialization: cats and kittens can be quite scared and distrustful of humans due to their history or upbringing.
 It is your job to work with them to help them gain confidence and learn to be comfortable in a home with people.
-The time commitment: varies greatly depending on how quickly the cat progresses.
+Cats in this category are likely to hide, hiss, swat and try to bite.
+Knowledge of cat body language is a must!
+The time commitment: varies greatly depending on how quickly the cat progresses but usually 3-5 month minimum.

 - Orphan or bottle babies: kittens under 8 weeks are too young to come into the shelter and kittens under six weeks of age should still be nursing from their mom.
 Sometimes kittens are found without a mom and need to be hand raised.
 This requires bottle feeding as often as every 1-2 hours if they are newborns, then 3-4 times daily as they approach 5 weeks.
 Time commitment: 2-10 weeks